sudeepraja/sudeepraja.github.io/_posts/2017-09-21-EfronStein2.md

 ---
 layout: post
-title: A Family of Efron-Stein Like Lower bounds
+title: A Family of Efron-Stein Like Lower bounds for Variance
 published: true
 project: false
 ---